 When students come to Mandeville in Year 7 they are placed in one of five Houses that are named after famous local landmarks: Chequers, Hartwell, Rothschild, Verney and Windsor.
 The colours are green, blue, yellow, purple and red respectively.
-The Year Leaders are attached to a House so Mr Hatton leads Verney, Mr Cockroft - Windsor, Mr Harnett - Chequers, Miss Cobb – Hartwell and Miss Taylor fronts Rothschild.
+The Year Leaders are attached to a House so Mr Hatton leads Verney, Mr Robinson - Windsor, Mr Barker - Chequers, Miss Cobb – Hartwell and Miss Drury fronts Rothschild.
 There is fierce competition between them, never mind among the students!

 The different House colours are shown in coloured stripes on the school tie and in planners.
 The new school badge and PE kit place great store on the House colours at Mandeville.
 These will be 'rolled out' after the Easter holiday in line with the change in our school badge in communications generally.
 The six R words of Mandeville - Respectful, Responsible, Reflective, Resilient, Resourceful and Risk-taking - are integral to our revamped school emblem.
 These are our school values that underpin all that we do as a school community in and out of the classroom.